 - Sign up for a computer art class (Saturdays, noon to 1:00pm)

-Kids can spend the half-hour break in between classes in the museum if they want to attend both classes.
+The classes take place at the museum at 3400 Broadway, Oakland, CA. Kids can spend the half-hour break in between classes in the museum if they want to attend both classes.
 The long-running game programming class covers a single small game project for kids to make in Scratch.
 You can view the games made at previous workshops on the Scratch site.
 The newer computer art class focuses on Scratch’s paint editor where kids learn how to draw on the computer.
 Students are free to drop-in on any class; they are not part of a series of classes.

 What is Scratch?